Soumyadip1305/DeepFakeVideoDetection/README.md

 B.Tech in Information Technology
 JIS College of Engineering

+## 📖 Publication

+This project is based on our research paper **"RealReveal: Bringing Deepfake Detection to the Web with Advanced Machine Learning"**, published in the **Baghdad Science Journal**.

+The research presents a deep learning-based approach for DeepFake video detection using **InceptionV3** and **GRU** architectures, achieving **81.25% accuracy** on the DFDC dataset.

+---

+## 👨‍💻 Team

+* Soumyadip Saha
+* Md Dilshad Alam
+* Suraj Sarkar
+* Surajit Matia
+* Arani Mishra

+**Project Supervisor:** Mrs. Tanusree Saha

+Department of Information Technology
+JIS College of Engineering, Kalyani, West Bengal

+---

 ## 🙏 Acknowledgements

-Special thanks to my project teammates and faculty mentor for their guidance, support, and valuable contributions throughout the development of this project.
+We sincerely thank our project supervisor, **Mrs. Tanusree Saha**, and all team members for their guidance, support, and valuable contributions throughout the development and publication of this project.

 ---

 ⭐ If you found this project interesting, consider giving it a star!